keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

-Mapping allows you to **modify a response conversion process** in which Generic Extractor receives JSON responses, [merges them together](/extend/generic-extractor/configuration/config/jobs/#merging-responses) and converts them to CSV files which are then imported to KBC.
+Mapping allows you to **modify a response conversion process** in which Generic Extractor receives JSON responses, [merges them together](/extend/generic-extractor/configuration/config/jobs/#merging-responses) and converts them to CSV files which are then imported to Keboola.

 Manually define mapping if you wish to do the following: